Successful internal communities aren’t launched. They’re introduced. The phrase couldn’t be truer of UNICEF’s decade-long journey with Yammer.

 Yammer users at UNICEF increased quickly when our content strategy for the platform was formalized.
 We created curated newsletters to showcase the best content in Yammer and role-model collaborative behavior.
 Highlighting great Yammer work by Digital Labs, WASH in Schools, Supply Community and more inspired others to collaborate more openly; once there was a model for success, others were willing to emulate the steps involved.

 7. Growth measurement & promotion

-To promote knowledge sharing and group growth, we built a streamlined process for measuring Yammer groups.
+To promote knowledge sharing and community (formerly group) growth, we built a streamlined process for measuring Yammer communities.
 We created map of target adoption metrics, based on specific uses cases and the metrics important to each one, to help use case leaders watch for trends and appropriate areas of impact.
 A new partnership with SWOOP Analytics will aid UNICEF in benchmarking more specific progress beyond the basic benchmarks.

 8. Making community management visible

 Yammer needed to be recognized and legitimized by senior leadership in order for it to scale further.
 To help facilitate this, we created newsletters and reports to help leadership understand our work in a context that was familiar to them.
 Community management was not a well-known discipline, and the LKE community team’s work to document the results of collaboration for children helped formalize results and make them tangible to leaders.

 The UNICEF story at Microsoft Ignite

 On Sept.
 25, 2018 Paola and I had the privilege of sharing the UNICEF Yammer story in a Microsoft Ignite panel, “How we took employee engagement to new heights using Yammer.”
 You can watch the session here to learn first-hand about our work in Yammer and bringing back a community from an untended garden to a lively hub of exciting, fresh, evolving and powerful exchange – and in the case of UNICEF, a truly life-saving network for children across the globe.